Liberalism and Neoliberalism

 Dean, J. (2009).
 Democracy and other neoliberal fantasies: Communicative capitalism and left politics.
 Durham, NC: Duke University Press.Find this resource:

 Delanty, G. (2002b).
 Communitarianism and citizenship.
 In E. F. Isin & B. S. Turner (Eds.), Handbook of citizenship studies.
-London: SAGE.Find this resource:
+London, UK: SAGE.Find this resource:

 Fawcett, E. (2014).
 Liberalism: The life of an idea.
 Princeton, NJ: Princeton University Press.Find this resource: